VasilGVasilev/InterviewPrep/softuni-js-questions/myNotes/SOLID/opne-closed.md

     }
 }

+//the following is a function to combine the results of the two shapes

 // Function to calculate the total area of an array of shapes function calculateTotalArea(shapes) {
     let totalArea = 0;